Search icon

 Biography

-Jane Dottridge is a hydrogeologist with over 40 years’ experience in groundwater and contaminated land.
-She is a Technical Director at Mott MacDonald (a global engineering consultancy), providing technical advice and oversight to the contaminated land and water resources teams based in Cambridge, UK.
+Jane Dottridge is a hydrogeologist with over 45 years’ experience in groundwater and contaminated land.
+She was elected as Secretary General of IAH in 2020.
+She is also a consultant to Mott MacDonald, where she was a Technical Director for 15 years, providing technical oversight to the contaminated land and water resources teams in Cambridge, UK.

-Most of Jane’s career has been as a consultant hydrogeologist, initially working on water resources projects, before moving on to focus on contaminant hydrogeology.
-Her specialist expertise is in groundwater contamination, risk assessment and modelling of contaminant fate and transport, from point source hydrocarbons and solvents to catchment scale nitrates and pesticides.
-Jane regularly acts as a peer reviewer for regulators and industrial clients, She is the author or co-author of over 50 papers and conference presentations.
+Most of Jane’s career was as a consultant hydrogeologist, initially working on water resources projects, before focussing on contaminant hydrogeology.
+Her specialist expertise is in groundwater contamination, risk assessment and modelling of contaminant fate and transport, from point sources to catchment scale nitrates and pesticides.
+Jane acts as a peer reviewer for regulators and industrial clients, She is the author or co-author of over 50 papers and conference presentations.
 During the 1990s, she was a senior lecturer in Hydrogeology at University College London, teaching MSc and undergraduate students while undertaking research in groundwater contamination and modelling.
-Her international experience includes projects in Algeria, Bangladesh, India, Jordan, Morocco, Poland, Romania, Spain, UAE and Yemen.
+Her international experience includes projects in Algeria, Bahrain, Bangladesh, India, Jordan, Morocco, Nigeria, Poland, Romania, Spain, UAE, USA, and Yemen.

 She is a graduate in Natural Sciences (Geology) from Cambridge University, with a MSc in Hydrogeology at the University of Birmingham.
-Jane is a Chartered Geologist and a Specialist in Land Condition.
-She has been a member of IAH since 1990 and chaired the British National Chapter from 2006-2011.
-She participates in the mentoring scheme and was on the judging panel for the Applied Hydrogeology Award from 2016-19.
+Jane is a Chartered Geologist, a member of IAH since 1990 and chaired the British National Chapter from 2006-2011.
+She participated in the mentoring scheme and was one of the judges for the Applied Hydrogeology Award from 2016-19.
 She is also an active member of the Geological Society in the UK, who awarded her the Whitaker medal in 2017.
 She was a council member and trustee from 2013-2016 and has chaired both the hydrogeology and contaminated land specialist groups.
-Jane is the Chief Scientific Editor of the Quarterly Journal of Engineering Geology and Hydrogeology and a member of the publications committee.
+Jane was the Editor in Chief of the Quarterly Journal of Engineering Geology and Hydrogeology from 2018-2022.

 Personal Statement